 mysql> CREATE TABLE t1 (col1 INT, col2 INT INVISIBLE); mysql> INSERT INTO t1 (col1, col2) VALUES(1, 2), (3, 4); mysql> SELECT * FROM t1; +------+ | col1 | +------+ | 1 | | 3 | +------+ mysql> SELECT col1, col2 FROM t1; +------+------+ | col1 | col2 | +------+------+ | 1 | 2 | | 3 | 4 | +------+------+

-SELECT does not
+SELECT does not reference the

-col2 in the
+col2 in the select list

-* does not include
+* does not include invisible

-col2 does not appear
+col2 does not appear in the

-in the statement result.
+statement result.
 The second

-col2, so it does appear in the result.
+col2, so the column

 For statements that create new rows, an invisible column is assigned its implicit default value unless explicitly referenced and assigned a value.
 For information about implicit defaults, see Implicit Default Handling.